Your week in pictures - BBC News

 -

 BBC News website readers have been sending us their pictures of events that were in the headlines this week.
-Bhaskar Mallick captured this image of Hindus worshipping on the banks of the Hooghly River in Babughat, Kolkata.
-The crowds were marking the end of the Pitru Paksha festival (literally "fortnight of the ancestors"), a 16–lunar day period when Hindus pay homage to their ancestors.
+This week saw the arrival of storms across parts of the UK.
+Gavin Stacey sent us this picture of huge waves over Cromer Pier in Norfolk, England during a storm which took place on Thursday.

 -